WordPress/wpdev-docker-images/CONTRIBUTING.md

 ## Testing Images

 When submitting a Pull Request, images will be automatically built for you, and hosted on the GitHub Container Registry.
-Be aware, this service is still in public beta.
+As this service is currently in beta, you will need to login to the package registry, even for pulling images.
 You can read more about this in the [GitHub Container Registry documentation](https://docs.github.com/en/free-pro-team@latest/packages/getting-started-with-github-container-registry/about-github-container-registry).

 Once Travis finishes building all of these packages, you can modify [`docker-compose.yml`](https://github.com/WordPress/wordpress-develop/blob/master/tools/local-env/docker-compose.yml) and [`docker-compose.scripts.yml`](https://github.com/WordPress/wordpress-develop/blob/master/tools/local-env/docker-compose.scripts.yml) to pull from GitHub.
 For example, the `image` in the PHP container would change from `wordpressdevelop/php:${LOCAL_PHP-latest}` to `ghcr.io/wordpress/wpdev-docker-images/php:${LOCAL_PHP-latest}-PR_NUMBER`, where `PR_NUMBER` is the number of the Pull Request you submitted.